FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ## 5 Configure Secure Boot

 1. For Secure Boot, an RSA 3072 private key must be generated which will be used to sign the secondary bootloader and the application binary.
-Please refer to the Secure Boot section in the [Featured IoT Reference Integration page for the ESP32-C3](https://www.freertos.org/ESP32C3) on FreeRTOS.org for further details.
+Please refer to the Secure Boot section in the [Featured FreeRTOS IoT Integration page for the ESP32-C3](https://www.freertos.org/ESP32C3) on FreeRTOS.org for further details.
 The private key can be generated with the following command:
 ```
 openssl genrsa -out secure_boot_signing_key.pem 3072
 ```